Beyond inherent robustness: strong stability of MPC despite plant-model mismatch: Stability of MPC despite mismatch

 \subsection{Error bounds}

-While the maximum Lyapunov increases \cref{eq:lyap:b,eq:lyap:exp:b} are difficult to verify directly, they are in fact satisfied for the optimal value function (i.e., \(V\defas V_N^0\)) under fairly general conditions.
-To show this, however, we require bounds on the error due to mismatch.
+While the maximum Lyapunov increases \cref{eq:lyap:b,eq:lyap:exp:b} are difficult to verify directly, they are in fact satisfied for the optimal value function (i.e., \(V\defas V_N^0\)) under fairly general conditions, as we show in \Cref{ssec:mpc:strong}.
+First, however, we require bounds on the error due to mismatch.